TimHanewich/rainbow-dress/readme.md

 ## Estimating Current Consumption of Neopixels
 All measurements were @ 5V supply.

-You can find the basic code for the tests performed on commit `` of this repo.
+You can find the basic code for the tests performed on commit `cd926f0c2a4c9aeb86223bccf5b2833f5d3a747b` of this repo in this `neopixel_test` folder.

 Current Consumption of Raspberry Pi Pico on its own: 0.022 amps